Stigma and Mental Illness

 Clearly, there has been progress in reducing the stigma of mental illness in the last two decades.
 Evidence and examples of change are easily cited, but until significantly more than 20 percent of children and adolescents who need treatment are receiving it, it’s difficult to see the glass as half full.

 So, let’s talk about mental illness.
+The expert clinicians at Bradley Hospital can help – tune into our new podcast, Mindcast: Healthy Mind, Healthy Child.
 Let’s all work to stop the stigma.